needle-mirror/com.unity.cloud.identity/Documentation~/getting-started.md

 # Get started

 This getting started guide outlines the basics of setting up a Unity Editor Project with Unity Cloud Identity.
+Before you begin, make sure you meet the [prerequisites](prerequisites.md).

 ## Install the package